List of Married... with Children characters: Kelly Bundy

 Kelly's comedic function tends to include blatant displays of naivety and ignorance, with the typical response by the family of willfully allowing her to remain ignorant.
 Bud, in particular, likes to sow misconceptions in her mind.
 For example, she asks Bud to help her with her book report on Robinson Crusoe, but ends up reviewing Gilligan's Island instead.
 After graduating high school in 1990, she works as a model and waitress.
 By the final seasons, Kelly appears to have matured into an independent woman with a more enhanced insight and street smarts.

 Though she often pokes fun at her younger brother Bud for being underdeveloped and socially awkward, she often schemes with him to achieve whatever goal she has currently set for herself.
 On at least one occasion, Kelly has also avenged Bud by humiliating a girl who humiliated him.
 Her favorite comic strip is Garfield.
 Her less-than-stellar reading skills led to many comedic situations in which she would read the Garfield comic aloud, mispronouncing lasagna as "luh-sag-nee."

 Tina Caspary was originally cast as Kelly, but after the original pilot was filmed, the show's producers felt that she did not quite fit the part, and she was replaced by Applegate.
-Applegate wrote on Twitter that she based her character on a girl in the 1988 documentary The Decline of Western Civilization Part II: The Metal Years.
+Applegate wrote on Twitter that she based her character on a woman in the 1988 documentary The Decline of Western Civilization Part II: The Metal Years.
+The film's director Penelope Spheeris later said that the specific woman who inspired Applegate was an exotic dancer in the film named Cindy.
+This woman won a dancing contest at an L.A. heavy metal club in the film, and afterwards is interviewed, saying that she was now going to continue on with her "actressing" career.